polomarcus/tp/data-engineering/data-pipeline-kafka-elastic/README.md

 * Elastic Search to store data
 * Kibana to visualize

+## 0. Why Kafka ?
+What we can argue against a solution without Kafka that deals their data directly inside the same service (monolith) ?

+Some friends are Ippon talks about [event-drivent architure.](https://blog.ippon.fr/2021/06/29/comment-se-lancer-avec-kafka-partie-1/)

 ## 1. But First !
 Let's discover Elastic and Kibana
 Try Elastic and Kibana, by importing data from TV news that you can find here : https://github.com/polomarcus/television-news-analyser/tree/main/data-news-gargantext-tsv/year%3D2023
 ```bash